Cessilva/CreatingBIF/README.md

 # CreatingBIF CesSil
-Here is an explanation of how to create bif files with the ffmpeg tool in Windows This is the guide that Roku gives: https://developer.roku.com/es-mx/docs/developer-program/media-playback/trick-mode/bif-file-creation.md Prerequisites for windows:
+Here is an explanation of how to create bif files with the ffmpeg tool in Windows.

+This is the guide that Roku gives: https://developer.roku.com/es-mx/docs/developer-program/media-playback/trick-mode/bif-file-creation.md Prerequisites for windows: